ruffle-rs/ruffle/core/src/avm2/globals/README.md

 together, and the Rust function will be invoked when the corresponding function is called from ActionScript.

+## Custom instance allocator

+You can use a custom instance allocator method by applying the metadata `[Ruffle(InstanceAllocator)]` to your class definition.
+A reference to a function named `<classname>_allocator` will be generated - this should be an `AllocatorFn`, just like when defining a class in Rust.
+This allocator will automatically be registered when the corresponding class is loaded.

+See `flash/events/Event.as` for an example

 ## Compiling

 Java must be installed for the build process to complete.